gmtsciencedev/scitq/docs/parameters.md

 This is the number of uwsgi workers (note that it is completely unrelated to SCITQ workers, this is the way uwsgi calls its acting processes).
 The default (10) should be fine for most setups but if you have huge computation, you may want to increase the number of worker.
 Be aware of the total number of connections (see [SQLALCHEMY_POOL_SIZE](#sqlalchemy_pool_size)) and adjust the maximum connections in PostgreSQL setup.

 ### PYTHONPATH
 This is the PYTHONPATH variable we all know.
-It should not be present in this file but due to a bug in Ubuntu default python setup, it must be added so that locally built packages can be used, that is used with [SCITQ_SRC].
-It should not be useful in other context of use
+It should not be present in this file but due to a bug in Ubuntu 20.04 default python setup, it must be added so that locally built packages can be used, that is used with [SCITQ_SRC].
+It should not be useful in other context of use.
+NB this can be removed in Ubuntu 24.04.

 ### OVH / OpenStack provider specific variables